GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Framework

-Therefore, we propose \intersampling, an efficient sampling method for \deppreload method, which is depicted in~\cref{fig:sampling}.
-When \deppreload decides the vertices for each GPU which are not in inner vertices, \intersampling is applying constraints for deciding whether a certain vertex is included.
-We define two tunable parameters, external $max\_hop (m)$ and external $fanout (k)$.
-In~\cref{fig:sampling}, we provide an example of $max\_hop=2$ and $fanout=1$.
-If we apply \intersampling, \deppreload selects external vertices which are at a maximum two-hop distance ($max\_hop=2$) from the server's inner vertices.
-Additionally, \intersampling restricts the hop traversing to find only one external neighbor ($fanout=1$).
-Therefore, the vertices from 4 to 7 were to be preloaded by Server 0 when using \deppreload, but through \intersampling, \deppreload decides only to preload the vertex 4 and 5, and does not preload 6 and 7, illustrated by the light red area.
-When traversing is finished, \deppreload with \intersampling generates a subgraph from the traversed vertices and it does not sample the internal dependency of the batched graph.
-Empirically, we used $max\_hop=1$ and $fanout=15$ settings because the number of inner vertices is at least 10K which is a sufficiently large batch to contain the whole graph's structural information.
-We provide the detailed sensitivity of the tunable parameters in~\cref{sec:eval}.
+\cref{fig:sampling} illustrates the detailed sampling methodology of \intersampling.
+For simplicity and visibility, we assume that vertices 0-3 and vertices 4-7 are dedicated to servers 0 and 1, respectively.
+When the vertices for each server that are not in inner vertices are preloaded for full-/mini-batch training, \intersampling applies constraints to decide whether a certain vertex is included.

+We provide an example of $h=2$ and $f=1$.
+For \intersampling, we select external vertices that are at maximum a two-hop distance ($h=2$) from the server's inner vertices.
+Moreover, \intersampling restricts the hop traversing to find only one external neighbor ($f=1$).
+When applying the fanout, to consider the importance of each vertex, \intersampling selects the vertices that have many connections (degrees) to the unselected vertices.
+Therefore, the vertices from 4 to 7 are to be preloaded by server 0 without any sampling, but \intersampling only decides to preload the vertices 4 and 5.
+When the traversal is finished, a subgraph is generated from the traversed vertices, and the internal dependencies of the inner vertices remain unsampled as a whole.
+We empirically used the settings of $h=1$ and $f=15$, which aligns with prior works~\cite{gnnautoscale, lmc} that emphasize the importance of 1-hop dependency.
+We observe that the number of inner vertices (at least 10K) is sufficiently large, and the min-cut algorithm (i.e., METIS~\cite{metis}) for dedicating inner vertices helps the sampling to contain the whole graph's structural information.
+We provide the sensitivity of the tunable parameters in~\cref{sec:sensi}.
 The cost of \intersampling is formulated as below:

 While this preserves the number of edges in the perspective of the whole graph, it has the effect of reducing the growth to $m^{\alpha k}$, much smaller than $D^{\alpha L}$ since $m\ll D$ and $k\ll L$.